s-simin/s-simin/README.md

 ## Welcome to Si Min's GitHub!

 My journey has been fueled by a relentless pursuit of knowledge, a passion for learning, and a commitment to constant self-improvement.
-<br><br>Recently, I completed the Data Science Immersive at General Assembly Singapore.
-Armed with new tech skills, I am excited to use them to empower others to lead better, more joyful lives.
+<br><br>After completing the Data Science Immersive at General Assembly Singapore, I'm happy to be using them to empower others to lead better, more joyful lives.
 <br><br>I invite you to explore my GitHub projects and hope you find them insightful and engaging!

 ### Certifications